arras-energy/gridlabd/docs/Module/Climate/Climate.md

 # Description

-The climate object contains data from the [National Renewable Energy Laboratory Typical Meteorological Year weather archive](https://rredc.nrel.gov/solar/old_data/nsrdb/1991-2005/tmy3/).
+The climate object contains data from the [National Laboratory of the Rockies Typical Meteorological Year weather archive](https://rredc.nlr.gov/solar/old_data/nsrdb/1991-2005/tmy3/).
 TMY data is a collection of "typical" weather months assembled into a complete year.
 It does not represent a single year and is therefore not suitable for simulation where actual weather data is required.

 ## Properties